t60011/rhino-mcp/rhino_mcp_architecture_plan.md

 #### 2. Rhino-side Script (IronPython in Rhino 7)

 - **Implementation:**
   This script is loaded and run within Rhino.
-It uses IronPython’s threading and the built-in `socket` module to start a background server.
+It uses IronPython's threading and the built-in `socket` module to start a background server.
 - **Key Points:**
-  - **Background Listener:** Run in a separate thread so it never blocks Rhino’s main thread.
+  - **Background Listener:** Run in a separate thread so it never blocks Rhino's main thread.
-  - **Main Thread Dispatching:** Use Rhino’s mechanisms (e.g., `RhinoApp.Idle` event) to execute any RhinoCommon commands safely on the main thread.
+  - **Main Thread Dispatching:** Use Rhino's mechanisms (e.g., `RhinoApp.Idle` event) to execute any RhinoCommon commands safely on the main thread.
 - **Example Pseudocode:**

   ```python